JasonLocklin/Dissertation/VWM/Discussion.md

 the connection between leftward re-orienting on the covert orienting task, and the clinical measures.
-Future research should consider calibrating experimental parameters to suit the strongest neglecting patients if possible.
+Future research should consider calibrating experimental parameters to suit the strongest neglecting patients if possible, or on a case-by-case basis.
 Parameters such as the size, brightness, and eccentricity of stimuli, as well as other techniques like flashing stimuli, can be used to increase the saliency enough that more severely neglecting patients are able to respond.

 ### Comparison of the Tasks

-The logistic regression indicated that one of the two measures of visual working memory found to be degraded in the patient group, guessing in the single target condition, significantly described group affiliation, even when partialled on covert orienting performance.
+The logistic regression indicated that one of the two deficits of visual working memory --- guessing in the single target condition --- significantly described group affiliation, even when partialled on covert orienting performance.
 If visual working memory deficits were merely consequences of a deficit of spatial attention, then one would not